RickyBarry/GettingAndCleaningdata/CodeBook.md

-CodeBook For Data Sets Produced By `run_analysis.R`
+CodeBook For Data Sets Produced By `run_Analysis.R`
 ==================

 The resulting data sets are derived from [1].